exscape/Celeste-FewerVisualDistractions/README.md

 This mod is probably most useful for people prone to motion sickness, highly sensitive persons, and so on.
 Some options might also be useful for speedruns and other types of challenging play, though there are other mods made specifically for such uses (such as [Speedrun Tool](https://gamebanana.com/tools/6597), [CelesteTAS](https://gamebanana.com/tools/6715) and others).

+# Installation

+Install the mod from [Olympus](https://everestapi.github.io/), the installer for Celeste mod loader Everest.
+Binaries of the mod are available from [GameBanana](https://gamebanana.com/mods/491205) if you want to install it manually.

 # Parallax settings

 Most settings are relatively self-explanatory (at least once you've seen the effect in question), but I feel that the parallax settings could use a bit more explanation.